honzascholtz/Qubespec/docs/QubeSpec_tutorial.rst

 Masking
 -------

-Here we are going to make some some obvious outliers.
+Here we are going to mask some of the obvious outliers.
 In JWST data, they have often obvious spikes in the error extension.
-By defining typical value of the error extension and some scale threshold (10 000) seems good we can caluclate a value above which the code will flag any outliers.
+The code caluclates the median error value and then masks any pixels that are higher than mask_threshold* this meadian.
 We can also give a list of indices representing channels that need some manual masking.
+The recommended mask_threshold value of 6

 .. code:: ipython3